walac/walac.github.io/_posts/2016-08-23-java-faster-than-cpp.md

 [iprofiler](https://developer.apple.com/library/ios/recipes/Instruments_help_articles/Articles/CollectingandViewingDatawiththeiprofilerCommand-lineTool.html).
 That was a life saver, I could profile from command line and see the results on Instruments GUI.
-Instruments come with a set of *Profiler templates*, the one of interest here if the *time profiler*, which as its name says, profiles the time spent on function calls.
+Instruments come with a set of *Profiler templates*, the one of interest here is the *time profiler*, which as its name says, profiles the time spent on function calls.
 Let's start by profiling the compression
 operation: